aces/Loris-MRI/docs/04-TechnicalInfrastructure.md

     |__ DCM_`date`_tarchive.tar
 ```

+#### The `trashbin` directory

-- The violated scans listed in the MRI violated scans module are stored within
+The scans that violates the established imaging protocol and listed in the MRI
-    the directory `data/trashbin`.
+  violated scans module are stored within the directory `data/trashbin`.

 ```
 ## Content of the /data/project/data/trashbin directory